Blog

 Demisexual Royalty-Free Images, Stock Photos & Pictures | Shutterstock

-This harmful belief system is known as gender essentialism, which argues that women and men are different due to biological, innate and universal reasons.
+This harmful belief system is known as gender essentialism, which argues that women and men are different due to biological, innate, and universal reasons.
 Such ideologies further contribute to the rape culture.
 Demisexuality also faces misconceptions and challenges from society.
 It is not recognised on a worldwide basis and might be considered a temporary state rather than a legitimate sexual orientation.
-Demisexual people can feel alienated or inadequate as they might be compelled to conform to the conventional norm of quick sexual and romantic attraction or if they are overlooked with the LGBTQ+ community.
+Demisexual people can feel alienated or inadequate as they might be compelled to conform to the conventional norm of quick sexual and romantic attraction or if they are overlooked by the LGBTQ+ community.
 Society commonly excludes the members of the LGBTQ+ community.

 It is not uncommon for society to misconceptualise demisexuality as asexuality due to the requirement of a strong emotional bond.
 This misconception can further lead to stigmatisation as demisexual individuals might find it difficult to articulate their feelings and experiences for sharing with their family, friends and healthcare professionals.
 Demisexuality is often considered to be fake, but it is not a preference, an opinion or a moral judgement.
 It is a real natural sexual orientation.
 It is also observed that those who are unaware of the various sexual and gender identities might say that demisexual people are not oppressed and they only need a label to claim their oppression, whereas label and claiming oppression are different.